hatayberkay/food_recipes_app_example/README.md

-It is  food recipes app example for showing how to using local cache and Rest Api.
+It is  food recipes app example for showing how to using LOCAL CACHE and REST APİ.

 Topic: Showing recipes.
 There are 3 layout as my Firebase Project.
 This project only created by Rest Api and Local Cache